MILVLG/imp/README.md

 </details>

 ## Finetuning
-You can directly finetune different version Imp using your own custom dataset use `finetune_lora_custom.sh`.
+You can directly finetune different versions of `Imp` using your own custom dataset use `finetune_lora_custom.sh`.
 The custom dataset should be in the LLaVA-1.5 format.

 ``` shell
 #imp_model should be hg repository or local model path with imp